10 Best Dogs For Apartments & Small Spaces

 Here are ten examples of dogs of all shapes and sizes that do well in small living situations.
 Some of the bigger dog breeds might just surprise you!

 Let’s start with a medium-sized pup.
 Weighing in at about 60 pounds on his stubby legs, the basset hound is everybody’s favorite lazy doggo, and he’ll certainly live up to his reputation when you invite him into your apartment.
 He’s a calm boy and will be easily kept busy with treats, toys, and attention.
 Get ready to love on those long floppy ears as you lounge on the couch with your new friend, and be sure to buy him a red wagon to pull him around in just for fun!

-For those who prefer a smaller breed, the Yorkshire Terrier may be the way to go.
+For those who prefer a smaller dog breed, the Yorkshire Terrier may be the way to go.
 This adaptable seven-pound critter isn’t going to take up much space in your apartment, and he’s also a good choice for many people with pet allergies, because his hair is very similar to human hair.
-As small dogs go, this one is pretty friendly toward pets and people and doesn’t tend to be a barker, making him the perfect addition to your apartment.
+As small dog breeds go, this one is pretty friendly toward pets and people and doesn’t tend to be a barker, making him the perfect addition to your apartment.

 The Newfoundland is a very large dog breed, but it’s also known for being extremely relaxed and friendly, as well as very smart and trainable.
 Your Newfie will be very good with kids and neighbors, but its stature makes it a good dog for keeping unwanted attention at bay.
-The Newfoundland is great for families with young kids or single people.
+The Newfoundland is great dog breed for families with young kids or single people.

-The Maltese only weighs around nine pounds and comes with the added bonus of less dog hair to clean up than most breeds, thanks to its silky coat and lack of undercoat.
+The Maltese only weighs around nine pounds and comes with the added bonus of less dog hair to clean up than most dog breeds, thanks to its silky coat and lack of undercoat.
 He’s also a quiet boy who desires lots of time with his owner, so he’s a great apartment dog, especially if you’re going to be around a lot.